 Wildflowers: If seeing wildflowers is your desired view for this trail, early July typically has the best display.

 Larches: If you want to see the golden larches of the PNW, you will want to complete this trail in early October.
+This is the most popular time of year for people to hike the trail.

 Hiking Esmeralda Basin